dailybruin/training/README.md

   - Values and Units
   - Cascade and Inheritance
   - The Box Model
-- __Review:__ CSS with HTML and Git
-- Homework 1 - A Personal Site
+- Homework 1: A Personal Site
   - Addendum: Github Pages

 ### Week 2: Nunjucks, Sass, Gulp, Foundation, and Flatpages
 - __Review:__ Personal sites
-- Responsive Design
 - Nunjucks
   - What are Templating Languages?
   - Variables